Home » Ted Bundy Seattle Locations » This Location

 Sadly, this means that we will never know for sure if this was the final resting place of Hawkins.

-If we do take Bundy's confession as truth, then it means that her head was buried nearby, "beside a rocky hillside."
+If Bundy's final confession was truthful, then it means that her head was buried nearby, "beside a rocky hillside."

-It is worth pointing out that Bundy was most likely being honest in this particular case.
-According to King County detective Robert D. Keppel, the search team collected five femur (thigh) bones from the wooded area.
+King County detective Robert D. Keppel said that the search team collected five femur (thigh) bones from the wooded area.
 This indicates that there were at least three victims at the site.

 The area has undergone a number of changes